 In short, the Board of Appeal is a bit lost ...
 What should you apply?

-The Board of Appeal stresses that the RPCR does not have to always comply with the current version of the Regulations "(Point 2 of the reasons).
-Indeed, the Board of Directors can not modify the Regulations (ie introduction of the R71bis (1) CBE73) so that the effect of a modified rule is in contradiction with the EPC itself (ie the validation of the RPCR, the articles being superior to the rules, A164 (2) CBE73point 4 of the reasons).
+The Board of Appeal points out that the RPCR does not & #8220;always comply with the current version of the implementing regulations& #8221; (point 2 of the reasons).
+Indeed, the Board of Directors cannot modify the implementing regulations (ie introduction of the R71bis (1) CBE73) so that the effect of a modified rule is in contradiction with the EPC itself (ie the validation of the RPCR, the articles being superior to the rules, A164 (2) CBE73point 4 of the reasons).

-So, the R71bis (1) CBE73 can not apply to the boards of appeal, otherwise we would be in full contradiction mentioned below (point 5 reasons).
+So, the R71bis (1) CBE73 cannot apply to the boards of appeal, otherwise we would be in the midst of the contradiction mentioned below (point 5 of the reasons).

 Chapter 54.
-G7 / 95 - Attack of novelty in opposition while the ground raised is the inventive step
+G7 / 95 & #8211; Attack of novelty in opposition while the reason raised is inventive step

 decision G7 / 95 was rendered on July 19, 1996.

-In fact, this decision was made on the same day as decision G1 / 95 (on the number of reasons forA100 a) CBE73) and shares substantially the same reasons.
+In reality, this decision was rendered on the same day as decision G1 / 95 (on the number of reasons in #8217;A100 a) CBE73) and shares substantially the same reasons.

-Here, the Grand Chamber indicates that, nevertheless, if the inventive step and the novelty are two distinct reasons, it is possible toattack the novelty invention without having raised it explicitly (having only raised the inventive step) provided that this novelty is analyzed in relation to the closest state of the art document.
+Here, the Grand Chamber indicates that, nevertheless, if inventive step and novelty are two separate grounds, it is possible to #8217;attack the novelty of the invention without having explicitly raised it (having only raised inventive step) provided that this new feature is analyzed in relation to the closest state of the art document.

 decision G8 / 95 was issued on April 16, 1996.